 A debtor's utility depends on whether his debts are ultimately discharged, as well as on the amount of payments made under Chapter 13.
 We normalize the utility obtained from resorting to options outside of Chapter 13, including informal default or conversion to Chapter 7, to zero.
-The utility derived from successfully obtaining a discharge, when payments P are made under a confirmed plan, is given by $u_D - P$.

-Since the law requires that all of a debtor's excess income, denoted X, be applied to the repayment plan, debtors have little say over per period plan payments and these are treated as exogenous.
-Their decision then effectively reduces to choosing between different plan lengths in years, \widetilde{L} .
-We assume that plan lengths take either the value three or five, $\widetilde{L} \in \{3,5\}$.
+The utility derived from successfully obtaining a discharge, when payments P are made under a confirmed plan, is given by $u_D - P$.2 the repayment plan, debtors have little say over per period plan payments and these are treated as exogenous.
+Their decision then effectively reduces to choosing between different plan lengths in years, \tilde{L} .
+We assume that plan lengths take either the value three or five, $\tilde{L} \in \{3, 5\}$.
 While this assumption is made for simplicity, it is consistent with the observed distribution of proposed plan lengths being highly bimodal around these two values.
 Hence, we shall refer to debtors as choosing either short-term plans or long-term plans.
 When debtors have arrears outstanding, the proposed plan length must satisfy a lower threshold, \underline{L} , that allows them to fulfill these obligations.
 Given that both a debtor's arrears and excess income are observable in our dataset, it is straightforward to compute \underline{L} .
-We define a plan length in excess of this threshold as $L \equiv \widetilde{L} - \underline{L}$.
+We define a plan length in excess of this threshold as $L \equiv \tilde{L} - \underline{L}$.